- What is a “professional certificate” program and what can it do for me?

 Very!
-Students are able to use online classroom tools (message system, bulletin boards, chat room), email, or telephone to interact with their teacher.
+You’ll have full access to several online classroom tools (message system, bulletin boards, chat room), email, or telephone to interact with your teacher.

 After I have registered for my construction class, how do I gain access to the online classroom?

-Passwords and information to log into your online classroom are sent by email, directly from the instructor, approximately one week before class starts.
-Because some students have problems receiving these automatic instructor-generated emails, we recommend that you put ConstructionClasses.com (the domain from which the emails will be sent) on your email "white list," as well as to regularly check your spam folder.
+Passwords and information to log into your online classroom are sent by email, directly from the instructor, approximately one week (occasionally up to 48 hours) before your class starts.
+Because some students have problems receiving these automatic instructor-generated emails, we recommend that you put ConstructionClasses.com (the domain from which the emails will be sent) on your email "white list," as well as regularly check your spam folder.

 Which textbooks will I need, and how much will they cost?

 Textbooks for current term classes are stocked by the SDSU Bookstore.
-Extended Studies students may choose to have their books shipped directly to them using the convenient ship-to-home option on the bookstore website.
+You can choose to have your books shipped directly to your address using the convenient ship-to-home option on the bookstore website.
 Most textbooks are available in either new or used format, and some are even available for rental.